kabisa/maji/project_template/README.md

 ### General

-* Ruby, for the Cucumber specs
+* Ruby + Bundler, for the integration specs
-* NodeJS, for the build system (`bin/setup` will install this if you've got Homebrew)
+* NodeJS + NPM, for the build system
-* Homebrew (`bin/setup` will use this to hook you up with all of the dependencies, except Ruby)

 ### iOS